Better Wi-Fi: 3 Simple, Vital Steps To Take Without Leaving The House

-Three actions you can take to minimize connections and poor wifi coverage without leaving the house or buying new equipment.
-And some things to avoid.
+Three measures you can take to prevent unstable wifi and poor coverage, without leaving your home or buying new equipment.
+And something you should avoid.

-1. Do not hide your router away (no matter how ugly it is)
+1. Don’t hide your router away (no matter how ugly it is)

-Clear away any obstacles for Wi-Fi, and leave your router out in the open!
-Hygiene and keeping a tidy house are important, but Wi-Fi signals need a clear line of sight to work well:
+Clear away any obstacles to wifi, and leave your router out in the open!
+Hygiene and keeping a tidy house are important, but wifi signals need a clear line of sight to work well:

 2. Upgrade everything